-The sections that follow describe the main steps to create this installable .PCSI file.
+The following sections describe the main steps to create an installable .PCSI file.

 1.3.1 Plan Ahead

 Determine the required characteristics of the execution environment for your product or platform.
 For example, you must determine where files will be placed, if DCL tables or help libraries need to be updated, if system or process parameters need to be checked, and if you need to provide any command procedures to perform product specific tasks.